 But there is more to this story.
 Historically, Starwood trades around $24 to $25 per share.
 Just before the 2020 pandemic-triggered stock market crash, it was up to $26.
 During the crash, the share price dropped to less than $10.00.
 I was happy to pick up shares during the dark days of 2020, and was not worried when the Starwood share price did not quickly recover.
 I kept buying a few shares every month.

 Buying with the market down paid off.
-Even though STWD is still a couple of dollars below its pre-crash and long-term “normal” levels, my brokerage account shows a 38% gain for my Starwood position.
-I am up almost 40% because I understand the company and the stock and backed up the truck when the shares got cheap.
+Now, in the second half of 2021, Starwood trades close to $26 per share, and my brokerage account shows a 54% gain for my position.
+I am up more than 50% because I understand the company and the stock and backed up the truck when the shares got cheap.

-Yet, I still don’t really care about where the STWD share price will go from here.
+Yet, I still don’t really care about where the Starwood share price will go from here.
 I am in it for the dividends, and I am happy with my 11.4% yield-on-cost.